 Of course, no test is perfect and Axumin can’t predict metastasis 100% of the time.
 It also may not detect recurrence at low PSA levels.
 Further, the interpretation of the results can be subject to human error.
 That means a "positive" Axumin PET/CT scan may not always confirm recurrence; a "negative" scan may not always rule it out, either.
 The results should be interpreted carefully by the imaging physician.2

 An Axumin scan can take up to half an hour.
 Possible side effects of Axumin include injection site pain, redness, and a metallic taste in the mouth.1,2

 Advancing screening technologies

-It should also be noted that while Axumin has been approved for locating prostate cancer in recurrence situations, it is easy to imagine future uses.
-For example, men with an original diagnosis who have a high Gleason score or an extremely high PSA could undergo an Axumin test to determine if the cancer has escaped the prostate.
-Catching the spread as early as possible could lead to aggressive treatment and, obviously, yield the best possible results for the patient.
+It should also be noted that while Axumin has been approved for helping locate prostate cancer in recurrence situations, I think it is easy to imagine future uses.
+For example, I could envision it being used in the future for men with an original diagnosis who have an extremely high PSA and are trying to determine if the cancer has escaped the prostate.

 Catching the spread of prostate cancer early can yield to better and more possible outcomes for the patient.

 Do you have ways of managing your mindset for big decisions?